psharma04/governance/content/minutes/t3-2024/week-8.md

 O-week print edition:
 - Editors can submit their favourite articles or new articles
 - Need to have some o-week specific oweek content
-- Clubs can pwyw for advertising
+- Clubs can "pay-what-you-want" for advertising (details TBC)
 - Print edition to include art and poetry too
 - Reach out to the wider unsw community to subit things
 - Researched costs for print edition